MicrosoftDocs/sql-docs/docs/ssms/tutorials/scripting-ssms.md

     ![Paste Script](media/scripting-ssms/paste.png)

-## Scripting databases
+## Script databases
 The following section teaches you how to script out the database, both using the **Script As** option and the **Generate Scripts** option.
 The **Script As** option will recreate the database and the configuration options for it.
 The **Generate Scripts** option will script out all of the objects in the database, but not the data.
-To script out the data as well, you will need to you use the [Import and Export Wizard](https://docs.microsoft.com/en-us/sql/integration-services/import-export-data/start-the-sql-server-import-and-export-wizard).
+To script the data as well, you will need to you use the [Import and Export Wizard](https://docs.microsoft.com/en-us/sql/integration-services/import-export-data/start-the-sql-server-import-and-export-wizard).

-### Scripting database using Script option
+### Script database using Script option
 1. Connect to your SQL Server.
 2. Expand the **Databases** node.
 3. Right-click the database > **Script Database As**: